zmon1010/kendo-ui-core/docs/knowledge-base/reorder-grid-rows-using-buttons.md

 ---
 title: Enable Reordering in Grid by Adding Buttons to Each Row
-description: How to reorder Kendo UI Grid rows by adding buttons to each row to move items up and down.
+description: An example on how to reorder Kendo UI Grid rows by adding buttons to each row to move items up and down.
 type: how-to
-page_title: Reorder Progress® Kendo UI® Grid Rows with Buttons
+page_title: Reorder Kendo UI Grid Rows by Adding Row Buttons
 slug: reorder-grid-rows-using-buttons
-position: 0
 tags: grid, reordering, items
 teampulseid:
 ticketid: 1112024